Due to maintenance work, our HR Management System might be inaccessible on

 2. Entering data in RSIS (Ramsar Sites Information Service) database for new designations and updates;

-7. Contributing to the preparation of regional meetings, annual meetings of the Ramsar Standing Committee and the triennial Conference of the Contracting Parties (COP11 is taking place in Romania in July 2012);
+6. Contributing to the preparation of regional meetings, annual meetings of the Ramsar Standing Committee and the triennial Conference of the Contracting Parties;

-10. Occasionally collating and analyzing information on technical and policy issues related to wetland conservation and sustainable use, as required by the Strategic Plan 2009-2015 and the work plan of the Ramsar Scientific and Technical Review Panel (STRP) (copies of both documents available upon request and on the Ramsar Web site).
+9. Occasionally collating and analyzing information on technical and policy issues related to wetland conservation and sustainable use, as required by the Strategic Plan 2016-2024 and the work plan of the Ramsar Scientific and Technical Review Panel (STRP) (both documents available on the Ramsar Web site).

 • For this internship, candidates should be nationals of Europe and have lived most of their lives in this region.

 • The Ramsar Secretariat’s working languages are English, French and Spanish.
 For the European regional internship excellent spoken and written English is a necessity, and French and/or Spanish would be a definite plus.

 • The principal qualities required are enthusiasm and a commitment to nature conservation and sustainable use issues.

 • Interns should have a university degree (preferably a post-graduate degree) in a subject relevant to wetland conservation and sustainable use, such as geography, biology, hydrology, marine sciences, natural resources management, land use planning, or anthropology/sociology.
 Experience of field work in wetland subjects will be a clear advantage.